aibrainag/Gretchen/hardware/known_issues.md

 2019-03-22: The bus connectors of the sensorimotor boards are a little too far out of the pcb and this makes it hard to insert the motors in the wooden parts which need to have little tolerances for better belt tension.

+2019-03-28: The bolts for the heel axis are too long and cut into the wooden shank part.
+There must be added a save mechanical limit.
+Workaround: insert some damper (felt or similar) to absorb the impact and limit the damage to the wood.